-- Google must designate, within thirty (30) days of entry of this Final Judgment, an employee of Google as the internal Compliance Officer with responsibility for administering Google's antitrust compliance program and helping to ensure compliance with this Final Judgment. - 2.
-Within seven (7) days of the Compliance Officer's appointment, Google must identify to the Plaintiffs the Compliance Officer's name, business address, telephone number, and email address.
+- 1. Google must designate, within thirty (30) days of entry of this Final Judgment, an employee of Google as the internal Compliance Officer with responsibility for administering Google's antitrust compliance program and helping to ensure compliance with this Final Judgment. - Within seven (7) days of the Compliance Officer's appointment, Google must identify to the Plaintiffs the Compliance Officer's name, business address, telephone number, and email address.
 Within fifteen (15) days of a vacancy in the Compliance Officer position, Google must appoint a replacement and identify to the Plaintiffs the replacement Compliance Officer's name, business address, telephone number, and email address.

-- Google's initial or replacement appointment of the Compliance Officer is subject to the approval of the Plaintiffs. - 3.
+Google's initial or replacement appointment of the Compliance Officer is subject to the approval of the United States, in its sole discretion, after consultation with the Co-Plaintiff States and the Colorado Plaintiff - 3.
 The Compliance Officer must supervise the review of Google activities to ensure that they comply with this Final Judgment.
-The Compliance Officer may be assisted by other employees of Google. - 4.
-The Compliance Officer must be responsible for performing the following activities: - a) within thirty (30) days after entry of this Final Judgment, distributing a copy of the Final Judgment to all officers and employees of Google; - b) distributing a copy of this Final Judgment to any person who succeeds to a position described in Paragraph X.B.4.a above within thirty (30) days of the date the person starts that position; - ensuring that those persons designated in Paragraph X.B.4.a above are annually trained on the meaning and requirements of this Final Judgment and the U.S. antitrust laws and advising them that Google's legal advisors are available to confer with them regarding any question concerning compliance with this Final Judgment or the U.S. antitrust laws; - d) obtaining from each person designated in Paragraph X.B.4.a above an annual written certification that he or she: (i) has read and agrees to abide by the terms of this Final Judgment; and (ii) has described in Paragraph X.B.4.d above has been obtained; - of this Final Judgment and receive annual training on compliance with the U.S. antitrust laws (the Compliance Officer will be responsible for approving the content, schedule, and scope of delivery of compliance training within Google with respect to: compliance with the decree itself; U.S. antitrust laws; and obligations to preserve and produce materials for use in investigations, litigations, or regulatory proceedings); - g) annually communicating to all employees that they may disclose to the Compliance Officer, without reprisal for such disclosure, information concerning any violation or potential violation of this Final Judgment or the U.S. antitrust laws by Google, and establishing a confidential avenue for any employee to report potential violations; - h) establishing and maintaining the website provided for in Paragraph X.C.2.a below; - i) receiving complaints from third parties, the TC, and the Plaintiffs concerning Google's compliance with this Final Judgment and
+The Compliance Officer may be assisted by other employees of Google.

+- 4. The Compliance Officer must be responsible for performing the following activities: - a) within thirty (30) days after entry of this Final Judgment, distributing a copy of the Final Judgment to all officers and employees of Google; - b) distributing a copy of this Final Judgment to any person who succeeds to a position described in Paragraph X.B.4.a above within thirty (30) days of the date the person starts that position; - ensuring that those persons designated in Paragraph X.B.4.a above are annually trained on the meaning and requirements of this Final Judgment and the U.S. antitrust laws and advising them that Google's legal advisors are available to confer with them regarding any question concerning compliance with this Final Judgment or the U.S. antitrust laws; - d) obtaining from each person designated in Paragraph X.B.4.a above an annual written certification that he or she: (i) has read and agrees to abide by the terms of this Final Judgment; and (ii) has been advised and understands that his or her failure to comply with this Final Judgment may result in a finding of contempt of court; - e) maintaining a record of all persons to whom a copy of this Final Judgment has been distributed and from whom the certification described in Paragraph X.B.4.d above has been obtained;

+- of this Final Judgment and receive annual training on compliance with the U.S. antitrust laws (the Compliance Officer will be responsible for approving the content, schedule, and scope of delivery of compliance training within Google with respect to: compliance with the decree itself; substantiveU.S. antitrust laws; and obligations to preserve and produce materials for use in investigations, litigations, or regulatory proceedings); - g) annually communicating to all employees that they may disclose to the Compliance Officer, without reprisal for such disclosure, information concerning any violation or potential violation of this Final Judgment or the U.S. antitrust laws by Google, and establishing a confidential avenue for any employee to report potential violations; - h) establishing and maintaining the website provided for in Paragraph X.C.2.a below; - i) receiving complaints from third parties, the TC, and the Plaintiffs concerning Google's compliance with this Final Judgment and following the appropriate procedures set forth in SectionParagraph X.C below; - j) maintaining a record of all complaints received and action taken by Google with respect to each such complaint; and